-- deliver and organise teaching content and activities
+- deliver and organise teaching content and learning activities;

-- provide links to essential resources (websites, videos, reading lists, past exam papers)
+- provide links to essential resources (learning materials, videos, online reading lists, past exam papers);

 - track, monitor and assess student engagement and progress.